 Phone: +61 1800 331 473

-The Prairie Hotel restaurant is renowned for innovative dishes with Australian native and 'Flinders Feral Food' twists, and a focus on local and South Australian produce.
-Try the 'FMG' - Feral Mixed Grill - listed as one of the top 100 Gourmet experiences in Australia.
-Or signature 'Feral Antipasto' which includes kangaroo mettwurst, emu pate, goats cheese and bush tomato chilli jam among other tastes.
+The Prairie Hotel restaurant is renowned for innovative dishes with Australian native and 'Flinders Feral Food' twists and a focus on local and South Australian produce.
+Try the 'FMG'—Feral Mixed Grill—listed as one of the top 100 Gourmet experiences in Australia.
+Or try the signature 'Feral Antipasto', which includes kangaroo mettwurst, emu pate, goats cheese, and bush tomato chili jam, among other tastes.

 3. Palace Hotel, Broken Hill, NSW